Radiofrequency Thermal Ablation (RF)-VNUS Closure

 Typical Treatment Benefits

-• Your legs will look better
+• Your legs will look better!

 VNUS YouTube Video

-This YouTube video describes superficial venous reflux disease and the VNUS Closure Procedure using Radiofrequency Thermal Ablation (RF)
+This YouTube video describes superficial venous reflux disease and the ClosureFast Procedure using Radiofrequency Thermal Ablation (RFA)

 Basic Patient Information About This Treatment

-What RF Does
+What RFA Does

 1) The blood flow gets redirected to healthier veins;